yogo1212/arch-linux-star64/README.md

 Supplying a block device as as `DEV_OR_IMG` (e.g. `make "DEV_OR_IMG=/dev/mmcblkX"`) will cause the image to be written directly to the block device.
 This allows the root partition to use all available space, the amount of writes is reduced to a minimum because gaps don't have to be filled, and it's quicker.

+In principle, it should be possible to create images for other distribution's as well.
+Maybe it's worth figuring out how to do that from this repo.

 # requirements

 - util-linux